What is back pain?

 Diagnosis leading to productive back pain treatment is done by a doctor through a comprehensive history and physical examination.
 Additionally, a full neurological work-up is often performed to identify compressed nerves from a herniated disc.
 Supplemental imaging is usually reserved for symptoms that persist beyond several weeks despite conservative treatment or if a physician suspects a serious pathology.

-Depending on your particular back pain, the doctor may order an X-ray if a bone infection or tumor is suspected or magnetic resonance imaging (MRI) or computed tomography (CT) scan if disc herniation is suspected.
+Depending on your particular back pain, the doctor may order an X-ray if a bone infection or tumor is suspected or magnetic resonance imaging (MRI) or computed tomography (CT) scan if the disc herniation is suspected.

 The pain may be aggravated with movement or may radiate into the upper or lower extremities.
 Patients may also have limited range of motion and/or tenderness upon touch.
 Certain red flags indicate a more serious condition that may require emergency evaluation or surgery, including weakness, numbness or tingling, fever, weight loss, or problems with bowel or bladder control.